4 years ago, I came across some articles on different kind of retirement spending.

 Mr Bengen used the term SAFEMAX to identify the historical worst case scenario sustainable withdrawal rate.
 He went through a number of Monte Carlo simulation and determine that a safe withdrawal rate of 4% gives a high degree of probability that the money can last for 30 years.

-How would you spend your money in a constant inflation adjusting strategy?
+How would you spend your money over 5 years in a constant inflation adjusting strategy?

 The wealth machine is a 50% stocks and 50% bonds diversified index portfolio.